There’s hardly a harder point in a writer’s life than to find what to write about.

-The goal of analyzing your competitor’s work is to source different set of ideas — whether they’re keywords, content pieces, or marketing tactics — and check them against your own goals, offers, and resources.
+The goal of analyzing your competitor’s work is to source different sets of ideas—whether they’re keywords, content pieces, or marketing tactics—and check them against your own goals, offers, and resources.

-Many of my competitors — like Copyblogger, Enchanting Marketing, and SmartBlogger, to name a few — have covered topics I could cover, but I’d never would for many reasons:
+Many of my competitors—like Copyblogger, Enchanting Marketing, and SmartBlogger, to name a few—have covered topics I could cover, but I never would for many reasons:

-- They don’t fit my brand — Copyblogger has covered many topics that target high-traffic low-competition keywords around copywriting that aren’t directly related to my own site
+- They don’t fit my brand—Copyblogger has covered many topics that target high-traffic low-competition keywords around copywriting that isn’t directly related to my own site

 - They don’t fit my offers, which at the time are only content marketing services

 - They’d take resources I lack, both in time and money